dylanonelson/redux-endpoints/README.md

 Takes the same arguments as `endpoint.selector`.
 Returns the data returned by the last successful request (or null).

 #### `endpoint.selectors.errorSelector`
 Takes the same arguments as `endpoint.selector`.
-Returns the error thrown by the last failed request (or null).
+Returns the error thrown by the last request, if it failed.
+Otherwise, returns null.

 #### `endpoint.selectors.isPendingSelector`
 Takes the same arguments as `endpoint.selector`.
 Returns `true` if there is a request (or multiple requests) pending.
 Otherwise, returns `false`.